Posts

 Juggling with Google's Gemini's Canvases

+All canvases are listed in the filing cabinet icon at the top right of the Gemini screen, on your browser's desktop mode.
 Tip 1: The "Master Canvas" or "Table of Contents" Method (Your Core Problem) This is the most effective workaround for managing multiple canvases in a single conversation.
 Create a Master Canvas : At the very beginning of your project or complex conversation, create a dedicated canvas for navigation.
 You can start with a prompt like: "Create a canvas for me that will act as a table of contents for this entire project on [Your Topic].
 Title it 'Project Dashboard'."
 Generate and Link: As you work, whenever you need a new, dedicated space for a sub-topic, create a new canvas.
 "Okay, now create a new canvas to brainstorm marketing angles for this project."
 Get the Link: Once Gemini creates the new canvas, click on it.
 In the top-right corner of the Canvas interface, you'll see a "Share" button.
-Click it, and then click "Copy link".
-Update the Master Canvas: Go back to your "Project Dashboard" canvas. ...
+Cli...